SaraNageeb/meta-frontend/javascript/6- Javascript Arrays/15- Array Every.md

-# Array Some Overview
+# Array Every Overview
-This method check if at least one of array’s item passed the condition.
+This method check if all array’s item passed the condition.
 If passed, it return ‘true’ otherwise ‘false’.

 ***